 MMT is a manganese-containing metallic additive that is blended into some gasoline to increase octane.
 Gasoline blended with MMT provides no performance advantage beyond gasoline of the same octane number without MMT.
 Gasoline blended with MMT reduces spark plug life and reduces emissions system performance in some vehicles.
 The manufacturer recommends that gasoline without MMT be used in your vehicle.
 The MMT content of gasoline may not be indicated on the gasoline pump, therefore, you should ask your gasoline retailer whether the gasoline contains MMT.
-It is even more important to look for gasoline without MMT in Canada, because MMT can be used at levels higher than those allowed in the United States.
 MMT is prohibited in Federal and California reformulated gasoline.

-Materials Added to Fuel
+Materials Added To Fuel